-- Eat less carbohydrates at meal or snack time. - Choose better types of carbohydrate. - Spread your carbohydrate intake throughout the day. - Pair your carbohydrate with a source of protein.
+- Eat less carbohydrates at meal or snack time. - Choose better types of carbohydrate. - Spread your carbohydrate intake throughout the day. - Have starchy carbohydrate as part of a healthy balanced meal, include a source of protein with your main meal.

 It is still important that you include carbohydrate in your diet as this is your main source of energy.